maze of pcnsl treatment options

 Many patients experience delay in diagnosis

-Patients with PCNSL may experience difficulty and delay in diagnosis because their symptoms are often nonspecific12-14
+Patients with PCNSL may experience difficulty and delay in diagnosis because their symptoms are often nonspecific13-16

-Patients may present with personality changes or symptoms of increased intracranial pressure such as headache, nausea, and vomiting12-14
+Patients may present with personality changes or symptoms of increased intracranial pressure such as headache, nausea, and vomiting13-16

 ct and mri icon

-CT and MRI findings may not confirm the diagnosis
+MRI and CT scan findings may not confirm the diagnosis

 brain icon